JJNod88/PP1_html_css/README.md

-# Your 5-A-Side
+# My 5-A-Side

 ## Introduction
-Welcome to Your 5-A-Side
+Welcome to My 5-A-Side

-A site for footballers looking for a game, players to add to their squad or somewhere they can create and manage a 5-A-Side Team in Manchester, UK.
+A site for footballers looking for a new game, new players to add to their squad or a place they can create and manage a 5-A-Side Team in Manchester, UK.

 It is designed for people looking for a good blend of social and fitness activities.
 Everyone is welcome and has access to the available games in their area.